BOOK NOW REGISTRATION FORM:

 Competency and Evidence-Based Vestibular Training and Certification Course

-Experience and learn from internationally acclaimed professionals about medical, surgical, psychological, musculoskeletal (upper cervical and temporo-mandibular dysfunction) and vestibular rehabilitation and consider the evaluation, treatment and management of the dizzy patient in the Australian context of health service delivery.
+Experience and learn from internationally acclaimed professionals about medical, surgical, psychological, musculoskeletal (upper cervical and temporo-mandibular dysfunction) and common vestibular rehabilitation, and consider the evaluation, treatment, and management of the dizzy patient in the Australian context of health service delivery.

 - An overview of applied vestibular anatomy and physiology with emphasis on the ageing human vestibular system and the consequences related to postural control, gait, gaze stabilisation, and pathophysiology of common peripheral and central vestibular disorders.

 - A basic understanding of the auditory system in health and disease and its relevance, as well as a basic understanding of tinnitus including pulsatile tinnitus and its relevance to the vestibular physiotherapist.

 - Competency testing, interpretation of findings, normal and abnormal oculomotor movements and common types of nystagmus (videos and patients) on course.

 - Clinical videos, patients with a vestibular disorder, and time to practice your assessment and treatment skills and ask questions.

 - The causes of dizziness – such as anxiety/depression, peripheral vestibular, vestibular migraine, upper cervical dysfunction (cervicogenic) and drug related and how to differentiate between them.